hbekel/keyman64/README.md

 kernal code is being executed.
 So it would be nice to also reset the C64 after switching the kernal rom.

-We'll connect the C64 reset line to the second line of the first control port and change the configuration to:
+We'll connect the C64 reset line to the first line of the first control port and change the configuration to:

-    clear port a bit 0
-    tristate port a bit 1
+    tristate port a bit 0
-    clear port a bits 2-7
+    clear port a bits 1-7
     clear port b

-    r: clear port a bit 1
+    r: clear port a bit 0
     r: sleep 10
-    r: tristate port a bit 1
+    r: tristate port a bit 0

-    k: invert port a bit 0
+    k: invert port a bit 7
     k: exec r

 Now if we press `<cmd>-r`, the reset line will be driven from tristate